matheusps/slider/README.md

 | ------------- | --------- | ---------- | ------------ | ------------------------------------------------ |
 | `timeout`     | `Number`  | ✅         | 🚫           | Time duration in ms                              |
 | `stopOnHover` | `Boolean` | 🚫         | 🚫           | If should stop the timeout by hovering the slide |

-## Upcoming

-Features that will be added soon:

-- Content Loader (Skeleton)
-- Drag and Swipe
-- Create an infinite loop impression (Circular Queue).